abnth/AakashTechSupport/docs/unifieddoc.rst

 Operating Environment
 ---------------------

 This is a web based system and hence will require the operating environment for a client and server GUI.
-This will be operating in the following operating environment:
+This will be operating in the following operating systems:

+Apple Mac OS X

+Linux/Unix

+Microsoft Windows

 Dependencies
 ------------

-- This software highly depends on type and version of browser being installed in the system i.e. browser version should be used which have HTML5 support.
+- This software highly depends on type and version of browser installed in the system.
+A browser version should be used which have HTML5 support for best experience.

 Design and Implementation constraints